phamtrungkien8904/Quantum-Mechanics/README.md

 ## Included scripts

 - `infinite-well.py` — particle in an infinite potential well (box).
-Computes eigenstates and makes an animation of the first few stationary states.
+Computes eigenstates and animation.
 - `tunneling.py` — wavefunction stationary states for a finite barrier with potential $`V_0`$ and an animation showing a wavepacket encountering a barrier.
 - `oscillator.py` — quantum harmonic oscillator eigenstates and animation of a superposition.
 - `free-fall.py` — particle in a linear gravitational-like potential ($`V(x)=m g x`$) and animation.